umass-gis/workshops/content/agol/attribute-tables.md

 ---

-## Explore the attribute table
+## Overview
 {:toc}

 An attribute table is essentially a spreadsheet that stores information about the features in a vector layer.

 Each **row** in the attribute table corresponds to a specific feature.
-If we look at the U.S. Public Schools layer, each row represents one school.
+If we look at a layer of U.S. Public Schools, each row represents one school.
 Each **column** (or “field”) contains a specific kind of information about that feature, such as the school’s name, address, type, etc.

-### Open an attribute table
+## Open an attribute table
-{: .no_toc }

 1. Click on the **three dots** next to the layer name
 1. Select **Show Table.** The attribute table will appear at the bottom of the screen.